 A proctored exam is an exam which is administered under the supervision of an instructor or other approved testing monitor.
 We created our proctoring service to help students who are unable to complete an exam at the University of Houston campus.
 Our staff is here to help you and can walk you through any part of the proctoring process.
+We encourage students to contact our office with questions or concerns on how to set up a proctoring request.
 An overview of the proctoring process can be found below in How it Works.

-Discuss proctoring with your instructor
+Verify proctoring with your instructor

-Students are expected to find and select their own proctor.
-We recommend students select a proctor who works at a university, community college, or a public library.
+You are expected to find and select a proctor on your own.
+We recommend students select a proctor who works at a university, community college, testing center, or a public library.
 Please keep in mind some proctoring sites may charge a fee for which you will be responsible.
 Once you have selected a proctor, contact them to ensure availability during the needed exam period.

 Review your proctoring approval email